redis/redis-doc/topics/sentinel.md

 order to trigger a failover.

-However, after the failover is triggered, in order for the failover to actually be performed, **at least a majority of Sentinels must authorized the Sentinel to failover**.
+However, after the failover is triggered, in order for the failover to actually be performed, **at least a majority of Sentinels must authorize the Sentinel to failover**.

 Let's try to make things a bit more clear: